Skip to main content

 Frequently Asked Questions

-Hitman: Contracts is a action game.
+Hitman: Contracts is a action game with violence theme.

 Hitman: Contracts is available on PC and Windows.